 Sadly, more than half of the nation’s streams and rivers remain impaired by pollution and habitat loss.
 And our nation has been losing wetlands at an alarming rate.
 The most recent national assessment of wetland trends documented a 140 percent increase in the rate of wetland loss between 2004 and 2009.
 This was the first documented acceleration of wetland loss since the Clean Water Act was enacted more than 40 years ago.

 The Clean Water Act, which established a goal of no net loss of wetland acres, is our most powerful tool for protecting wetlands and safeguarding water quality.
 It was adopted at the behest of hunters, anglers and conservationists to ensure the nation’s supply of healthy water.
 However, beginning in 2001, a series of Supreme Court decisions and administrative actions hindered implementation of the Clean Water Act, leaving many of our most important wetlands and streams vulnerable to destruction and pollution.

 To restore some of the lost protections to waters that are most important to sportsmen, the U.S. Army Corps of Engineers and Environmental Protection Agency proposed a new rule on March 25, 2014, that will clearly define which streams and wetlands are protected by the Clean Water Act.
 Once again, sportsmen are on the front lines of protecting our natural resources.
 With your support, we can ensure this process comes to a successful conclusion.

-Please take the time to review some of the materials to learn more about this important issue, and please consider taking action at the link below to encourage your member of Congress to support clean water!
+Please take the time to review some of the materials below to learn more about this important issue.
+Then consider taking action to let the federal government know you support clean water.

 Hunting and fishing are not simply traditions or hobbies – they are fundamental components of our nation’s economy.
 Read more.